Email

 Assuming all your favourite extensions are Joomla 5.x ready and your hosting environment is suitable for Joomla 5.x, now is a good time to upgrade to Joomla 5.x.

-I have already updated my business website to Joomla 5.x, completed some Joomla 4.x to Joomla 5.x updates for clients and started building new websites with Joomla 5.x.
+I have already updated my business website to Joomla 5.x, updated most Joomla 4.x clients to Joomla 5.x and started building new websites with Joomla 5.x.

 Using a template that's compatible with Joomla 4.x and Joomla 5.x (such as JoomShaper Helix Ultimate) simplifies the update process considerably.